Eleanor (horse): Stud career

 Eleanor was retired to stud in 1806 at Bunbury's Barton Hall.
 Charles Bunbury died in March 1821 and all the horses at Barton Hall were auctioned in the spring of 1822, where Eleanor (listed as "Ellinor") was sold for just over £91.
-Eleanor's exact date of death was not reported in the General Stud Book and no foaling entries or breeding attempts are recorded for her after 1823, indicating that she most likely died after foaling in 1823 or in 1824.
+Eleanor's exact date of death was not reported in the General Stud Book and no foaling entries or breeding attempts are recorded for her after 1823, indicating that she most likely died after foaling in 1823 or 1824.

 Full list of offspring

 Eleanor produced ten foals between 1807 and 1823.
 Of Eleanor's offspring, her best son was the colt Muley.
 Muley and Eleanor's other offspring were mediocre racehorses, but Muley and a few of her daughters did produce good racehorses.
 The General Stud Book lists the breeder of her 1817 colt as Mr. Udny, Sir G. Pigot as the breeder of her 1820 filly and Mr. Rush as the breeder of her last foal in 1823.
-Her full list of offspring include:
+Her full list of offspring includes:

 Muley: Eleanor's bay 1810 colt sired by Orville and her most notable son.
 Muley became a successful sire of racehorses and broodmares in the 1820s and 1830s.